daviddechaux/Kingmaker/readme.md

 ## Maybe :
-- Load default map from web (currently data are store in js)
+- Load default map from web (currently data are store in js) .- Cross domain origin issue
-- Manage dynamically elements categories.
-- Possibility to choose map (use the kingmaker video-game map ?) => no fog of war
-- Move the edit box while moving tje element
+- Move the edit box while moving the element
 - Auto-enable checkbox on add item of this type
 - Confirm delete element
 - Add a recently use element
+.- Avoid / destroy and create box ?

+## Nope
+- Possibility to choose map (use the kingmaker video-game map ?)
+.- No fog of war
+.- No default map

 ## Bugs :
 - Fog wording

+## Icons
+Add icons for :
+- Add element button
+- Save changes button

 ## Done :
 - Load default map